josefondrej/transplants/README.md

 #### Broads & Splits

 Sometimes due to development in the serological typing new antigens were defined which were previously recognized as one antigen.
-In the table above those are listed in parenthesis.
+In the table above those are listed in parentheses.
 For example antigens A23 and A24 were defined as splits of A9.
 > If a donor has antigen A23 and recipient has antibody for A24 (=anti(A24)) then this is not a reason for positive crossmatch
 > (and thus not a reason for not performing the transplant).